lau-ont/EDA-Amazon-Bestseller-Books/README.md

-# EDA and Visualization on Amazon Bestseller Books (2009-2019) Dataset
+# EDA and Visualization on Amazon Bestseller Books (2009-2019)

-# Información general
+# Information:
 ***

 The aim of this analysis is to do a EDA, cleanup and visualization of a dataset about Amazon Best Sellers Books between 2009 and 2019.